Excerpt from “Surviving In-Spite of Oneself”

 Do some follow up.
 Call, write, or e-mail.

-Depending on what you were told, you may after reasonably period, check and see if the position has been filled or its current status.
-Don't overdue it.
+Depending on what you were told, you may after a reasonably period, check to see if the position has been filled or its current status.
+Don't overdo it.